Arthur Sullivan: Romantic life

 Sullivan never married, but he had serious love affairs with several women.
 The first was with Rachel Scott Russell (1845–1882), the daughter of the engineer John Scott Russell.
 Sullivan was a frequent visitor at the Scott Russell home in the mid-1860s, and by 1865 the affair was in full bloom.
 Rachel's parents did not approve of a possible union with a young composer of uncertain financial prospects, but the two continued to see each other covertly.
 At some point in 1868 Sullivan started a simultaneous (and secret) affair with Rachel's sister Louise (1841–1878).
 Both relationships ended by early 1869.

-Sullivan's longest love affair was with the American socialite Fanny Ronalds, a woman three years his senior, who had two children.
+Sullivan's longest love affair was with the American socialite Fanny Ronalds, a woman three years his senior, who had separated from her American husband and was raising her children in Europe.
 He met her in Paris around 1867, and the affair began in earnest soon after she moved to London in 1871.
 According to a contemporary description of Ronalds, "Her face was perfectly divine in its loveliness, her features small and exquisitely regular.
 Her hair was a dark shade of brown – châtain foncé [deep chestnut] – and very abundant ... a lovely woman, with the most generous smile one could possibly imagine, and the most beautiful teeth."
 Sullivan called her "the best amateur singer in London".
 She often performed Sullivan's songs at her famous Sunday soirées.
 She became particularly associated with "The Lost Chord", singing it both in private and in public, often with Sullivan accompanying her.
 When Sullivan died, he left her the autograph manuscript of that song, along with other bequests.

-Ronalds was separated from her American husband, but they never divorced.
+Ronalds never divorced.
 Social conventions of the time compelled Sullivan and Ronalds to keep their relationship private.
 She apparently became pregnant at least twice and procured abortions in 1882 and 1884.
 Sullivan had a roving eye, and his diary records the occasional quarrels when Ronalds discovered his other liaisons, but he always returned to her.
 Around 1889 or 1890 the sexual relationship evidently ended – he started to refer to her in his diary as "Auntie" – but she remained a constant companion for the rest of his life.

 In 1896 the 54-year-old Sullivan proposed marriage to the 22-year-old Violet Beddington (1874–1962), but she refused him.